justTrueCodeWriter/main_homepage/README.md

 !!!
-FOR NOW IT'S IN EARLY ACCESS, SO THIS VERSION IS ONLY FOR LINUX SYSTEMS !!!
+THIS PROJECT STILL IN BETA SO THERE MAY BE BUGS IN THIS PROJECT !!!

 # Full app preview
 <img width="1693" height="796" alt="image" src="https://github.com/user-attachments/assets/82275dcb-65b9-43dd-8437-cb617c6a2245" />